-ICUBA offers two health care plans to eligible employees retiring from NSU.
+ICUBA offers two health care plans to eligible employees who retire from NSU.

-At age 65 the ICUBA Retiree Health Plan pays secondary to Medicare and will pay benefits based on the premise that the retiree elected coverage under Medicare Parts A and B, regardless of whether the retired participant actually has.
+At age 65 the ICUBA Retiree Health Plan pays secondary to Medicare and will pay benefits based on the premise that Medicare Part B has been elected, regardless of whether or not you have actually elected Medicare Part B.

-The ICUBA Retiree Medicare Supplement Plan is a supplement to Medicare parts A and B.
+The ICUBA Retiree Medicare Supplement Plan is a supplement to your Medicare coverage.

 If you decline to elect an ICUBA Retiree Health Plan after separation, you will not be able to enroll at a later time.

 Dependent eligibility is based on your participation in a medical insurance plan at the time of your retirement.

 If you cover only yourself at the time of retirement you will only be able to elect coverage for yourself and will not be able to elect coverage for your spouse or domestic partner in the the ICUBA Retiree Health Plan.